lukeBryDev/scaffoldkit/README.md

 # ScaffoldKit

-**ScaffoldKit** is a Flutter package that automates the creation of a base folder structure and updates import statements according to the project's name.
+**ScaffoldKit** is a Flutter package that automates the creation of a base folder structure based on clean architecture and updates import statements according to the project's name.
 It also automatically installs a list of essential packages from **pub.dev** to streamline the setup of your projects.

 ## Features